-{\em Dynamical decoupling.} -- Dynamical decoupling is a highly successful strategy to protect quantum systems from decoherence \cite{DCBook}.
+Dynamical decoupling is a highly successful strategy to protect quantum systems from decoherence \cite{DCBook}.
 Its particular strength is that it is applicable even if the details of the system-environment coupling are unknown.
-The theoretical framework was developed e.g.~in \cite{LVioal1, LVioalRandD} and the efficiency of different decoupling schemes was studied and improved for several environmental models in \cite{DecouplingSpinB1, DecouplingSpinB2, DecouplingSpinBRand, Uhrig1, Uhrig2, Uhrig3}.
+In the context of quantum information the theoretical framework was developed in \cite{LVioal1, LVioalRandD} and the efficiency of different decoupling schemes was studied and improved for several environmental models in \cite{DecouplingSpinB1, DecouplingSpinB2, DecouplingSpinBRand, Uhrig1, Uhrig2, Uhrig3}.
 Many experiments, such as \cite{NVcentre, classicalnoise, QubitinSolid}, demonstrate the applicability of dynamical decoupling in an impressive way by prolonging coherence times a few orders of magnitude.
-Additionally dynamical decoupling can be combined with the implementation of quantum gates which makes it a viable option to error correction \cite{DCandEC, DCQgates}.
+Additionally, dynamical decoupling can be combined with the implementation of quantum gates which makes it a viable option to error correction \cite{DCandEC, DCQgates}.
 The idea of dynamical decoupling is to rapidly rotate the quantum system by means of classical fields to average the system-environment coupling to zero.